-Here are the lamps – Before
+Here are the candlestick lamps – Before

-I still wanted opaque shades as they provide more dramatic light at night as the light only shines up and down – not through the shade.
+I liked the black opaque shades as they provide more dramatic light at night as the light only shines up and down – not through the shade.

-I spread some tacky glue on one inside edge of the paper.
+2. Spread some tacky glue on one inside edge of the paper.

 The scrapbook paper is a soft taupe color that looks better with the white shades and the wall color.

-Here is what the desk looks like.
+Here is what the desk compartment on the sideboard works.